 MODERN SLAVERY ACT

 The Modern Slavery Act 2015 (the “Act”) is a UK law that came into force in 2015.
 The Act requires commercial organisations with an annual turnover of more than £36 million to publish a slavery and human trafficking statement for each financial year.
-As a major provider of insurance, Towergate is fully supportive of the Act and as required by the Act this statement sets out the steps taken during the financial year ended 31 December 2016 to combat slavery and human trafficking in our business.
+As a major provider of insurance broking and associated services, the Ardonagh group of companies (the “Ardonagh Group”) is fully supportive of the Act.
+The companies within the Ardonagh Group that fulfil the Act’s requirements to report are Autonet Insurance Services Limited, Price Forbes and Partners, Towergate Underwriting Group Limited, Paymentshield Limited and Ardonagh Services Limited but this statement sets out the steps taken during the financial year ended 31 December 2018 throughout the Ardonagh Group to combat slavery and human trafficking in our business and supply chains.

-Towergate provides a wide range of insurance services to businesses and consumers, and the legal entities that carry out insurance-related activity are authorised and regulated by the Financial Conduct Authority.
-As a group we have over 4,000 staff in our nationwide offices and most of our business is within the UK.
-More information about our business can be found at http://www.towergate.com.
+The Ardonagh Group brings together leading businesses in their respective fields within the insurance broking and services industry.
+For all or part of 2018, the Ardonagh Group comprised the following businesses: Autonet, Bishopsgate, Carole Nash, Chase Templeton, Geo Underwriting, Paymentshield, Price Forbes, Towergate and URIS Group.
+As a group, we provide a wide range of insurance products and services to businesses and consumers, and the legal entities that carry out insurance-related activity are authorised and regulated by the Financial Conduct Authority.
+As a group we have over 5,000 staff in our nationwide offices and most of our business is within the UK.
+More information about our business can be found at: http://www.ardonagh.com.

 OUR SUPPLY CHAINS

 We recognise the right of each employee to freedom of association, including the right to join trade unions.
-We ensure that we do not employ people who are underage or who do not have the right to work in the UK.
+We ensure that we comply with employment legislation as regards child employment and we do not employ people who do not have the right to work in the UK.

-The board of directors of Towergate Insurance Limited approved this statement on 24 April 2017.
+The board of directors of the Group holding company, The Ardonagh Group Limited, approved this statement on 24th January 2019.